-PSY 312 - Non-Experimental Research Methods (4.0)
+PSY 312 - Research Methods I (4.0)

-Prerequisites: PSY 101 or its equivalent and PSY 211 (C- minimum grade) or permission of instructor.
-This integrated lecture and lab course exposes students to non-experimental research designs, specifically correlational, quasi-experimental, and single-case designs, as well as qualitative research.
-Students create and administer a survey as well as code, analyze, and interpret the data collected from it.
-PsycINFO and APA style tutorials provided.
+Prerequisites: PSY 101 or its equivalent and PSY 211 (C- minimum grade).
+This integrated lecture and lab survey course exposes students to a variety of research methods, including correlational, quasi-experimental, experimental, single-case, and qualitative designs.
+Students collectively create and administer a survey as well as individually code, analyze, and interpret the data collected from it.
+PsydNFO and APA writing style tutorials provided.

-PSY 315 - Experimental Research Methods (4.0)
+PSY 315 - Research Methods II (4.0)

 Prerequisites: PSY 312 (C- minimum grade).
-This integrated lecture and lab course exposes students to experimental research designs, specifically simple and factorial between participant, within participant, and mixed designs.
-Each student conducts his/her own experiment, culminating in a final manuscript and poster presented to the College community.
+This integrated lecture and lab course exposes students to more advanced experimental research designs, including simple and factorial between participant, within participant, and mixed designs.
+Each student conducts his/her own experiment, reviewing the research literature, collecting and analyzing data from a minimum of 60 participants, writing a manuscript, and presenting a poster to the college community.